Gain Greater Control with Our New “Preview Audio” and “Pause” Features

 • E-Learning & Instructional Videos

 Complex terminology or acronyms are common in educational content.
-Quickly preview how they’re spoken, insert the right pauses, and ensure learners can easily follow along.
+Quickly preview how they’re pronounced, insert the right pauses, and ensure learners can easily follow along.

 • Storytelling & Narration

 Dramatic voiceovers rely on precise pacing.
-A well-placed pause can convey suspense or emotional nuance—something auto-generated TTS pacing may not always achieve.
+A well-placed pause can convey suspense or emotional nuance—something the default pacing of TTS may not always achieve.

 • Professional Presentations

-When articulating a point—such as in financial reviews or business pitches—mispronounced names or numbers can undermine credibility.
+When you need to make a point—such as in financial reviews or corporate pitches—mispronounced names or numbers can undermine your credibility.
 Previewing and adding pauses helps ensure a smooth, professional vocal track.